eventwatch/terms-guides/en/app/privacy-policy/index.md

+# EventWatch Privacy Policy

 **Privacy Policy**

-This privacy policy applies to the EventWatch app (hereby referred to as "Application") for mobile devices that was created by bboyrabi (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the EventWatch app (hereby referred to as "Application") for mobile devices that was created by EventWatch (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**